-(Chinese, Tufted Roman, Canada, Egy ptian)
+(Chinese, Tufted Roman, Canada, Egyptian)

-Old Male Old Female Young Male Young Female
+Young Male

+Female

 1 2 3 4

-A Grand and Reserve Champion Waterfowl will be selected from all the best of breed winners in Classes O-U.
+A Grand and Reserve Champion Waterfowl will be selected from all the Best of Class winners in Classes O-U. The same exhibitor may not be awarded both the Grand and Reserve Champions.